ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Introduction

 \section{Introduction}

-Vision-language foundational models have opened up new possibilities for image classification.
-Traditionally, a classifier is designed by curating a dataset of labeled images and using it to train a deep network.
-This procedure has two main limitations, where the dataset must be sizeable and the label set must be fixed.
-Foundation models promise to eliminate these constraints.
-They are large models trained on huge training corpora of images and text and aim to learn a generic representation, where images and text are aligned.
-For example, Contrastive Language-Image Pretraining (CLIP)~\cite{clip}, combines text and image encoders trained with 400M image-text pairs in an open vocabulary fashion, using a contrastive loss~\cite{simclr,Chen2020ImprovedBW,Sohn2016ImprovedDM,Oord2018RepresentationLW} based on positive and negative image-text pairs.
-Zero-shot classification can then proceed by using the alignment of image and text features.
-Each class name in the label set is first converted to a text prompt, e.g., ``a photo of [CLASS]," which is fed to the text encoder.
+Vision-language foundation models (FMs) have opened up new possibilities for image classification.
+They are large models, trained on large corpora, to learn aligned representations of images and text.
+For example, CLIP~\cite{clip} combines text and image encoders trained with 400M image-text pairs in an open vocabulary fashion, using a contrastive loss~\cite{simclr,Chen2020ImprovedBW,Sohn2016ImprovedDM,Oord2018RepresentationLW}.
+Zero-shot classification can then proceed by leveraging the feature alignments.
+Each class name is first converted to a text prompt, e.g., ``a photo of [CLASS]," which is fed to the text encoder.
 The resulting text feature is then used as the parameter vector of a softmax classifier of image feature vectors.
-Since the training does not emphasize any particular classes, CLIP supports an open vocabulary classification and its zero-shot performance is competitive with traditional classifiers fine-tuned on sizeable datasets.
-Its feature can also be transferred to various downstream tasks, including segmentation~\cite{cris,clipseg} and 3D recognition~\cite{openscene, pointclip}.
-Several works~\cite{coop,cocoop,maple,upt} have also shown that classification accuracy can be enhanced by fine-tuning the foundational model on the few-shot setting, i.e., with a few examples per class.
-To adapt the model and maintain the alignment between text and images, these works augment the foundational model with a few learnable prompts, either at the encoder input~\cite{coop,cocoop,upt} or inside its transformer layers~\cite{maple}.
+Since the training does not emphasize any particular classes, CLIP supports open set classification.
+Several works~\cite{coop,cocoop,maple,upt} have shown that classification accuracy can be enhanced by fine-tuning the FM on the few-shot setting (i.e. few examples per class).
+To adapt the model and maintain image-text alignment, these works augment the FM with a few learnable prompts~\cite{coop,cocoop,upt,maple}.
 The model parameters are then frozen and only the prompts are optimized.
-This process is known as \textbf{prompt tuning} and can achieve significant improvement over the zero-shot performance, on the dataset of interest.
+This process is known as \textbf{prompt tuning} and can outperform zero-shot performance, on the dataset of interest.